-Colostrum or nipple discharge is a normal part of pregnancy.
-An expecting mother experiences this leakage by the end of the first trimester or the beginning of the second trimester.
+Colostrum or nipple discharge during pregnancy is a normal part of pregnancy.
+Most expecting mothers experience this leakage by the end of the first trimester or the beginning of the second trimester.
 Some women also experience a discharge when they hear a baby cry.

-What is Colostrum?
+What Is Colostrum?

 What Does Colostrum Look Like?

 - It is the first milk that should be fed to the baby after birth.
-It provides key nutrients in a concentrated form and is enough for filling a newborn baby’s small stomach.
+It provides key nutrients in a concentrated form, and is enough for filling a newborn baby’s small stomach.

-- It has laxative effects that help in the first bowel movement in a baby and also prevents jaundice by expelling bilirubin from your baby’s body.
+- It has laxative effects that help in the first bowel movement in a baby, and also prevents jaundice by expelling bilirubin from your baby’s body.

 - An infant’s intestines are very leaky.
-Colostrum seals the holes in the gastrointestinal tract with a barrier that prevents most foreign proteins from penetrating the gut..
-This could either come from the mother’s milk or formula milk, As a result, your baby is safe from any food allergy.
+Colostrum seals the holes in the gastrointestinal tract with a barrier that prevents most foreign proteins from penetrating the gut.
+This could either come from the mother’s milk or formula milk.
+As a result, your baby is safe from any food allergy.

-- It has a very high amount of the antibody called the secretory immunoglobulin A. Hence, it is considered to be your baby’s first immunisation against infections.
+- It has a very high amount of the antibody called secretory immunoglobulin A. Hence, it is considered to be your baby’s first immunisation against infections.